The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 In order to agree to this, the individual needs to understand the implications

-pay enough tax to cover the tax the charity will reclaim through Gift
+enough tax to cover the tax the charity will reclaim through Gift Aid on

-Aid on the donation, which will be up to £250 per year.
-That tax has
+the donation, which will be up to £250 per year.
+That tax has to be Income

-to be Income Tax or Capital Gains Tax.
-Other taxes like VAT and Council
+Tax or Capital Gains Tax.
+Other taxes like VAT and Council tax do not qualify.

 There needs to be a written agreement between the individual and the charity and the charity needs to record the fact the individual has made the agreement.
 The agreement can therefore be something the individual signs or consents to orally, if they are given a leaflet or information sheet to take away.
 The form of the agreement is covered in 31.51.19.